Convex-Dev/design/cad/004_accounts/README.md

 Controllers allow an account to be controlled by other accounts, as an alternative or in addition to the use of transactions signed with the account key.
 Typical purposes might include:
 - Allowing a trusted third party to recover the account if the user's private key is lost
-- Allowing a maintainer to make upgrades to an actor
+- Allowing a maintainer to make upgrades to actor / smart contract code
-- Allowing a DAO to receive instructions from an actor that manages votes on proposals
+- Allowing a DAO treasury to receive instructions from an actor that manages votes on proposals

 Optionally, an account may define a controller, giving the ability to one or more other accounts to control the account.
 The controller may be a specific address of another account, or a trust monitor that permits access to an arbitrary set of accounts that may be defined in code (e.g. accounts authorised by a governance actor or DAO).